Length: 2-2.5 metres (6.6 - 8.2 feet)

-Appearance: White and yellowish-white with black noses.
+Appearance: White and yellow-white with black noses

-What do Polar Bear eat?
+What do polar bears eat?

-Do they socialize?
+Do polar bears socialize?

 Polar bears tend to be loners, roaming the vast distances of the Arctic on their own.
 When they do encounter other bears, the interaction largely depends on the situation: